mayaanne/foundations/week-1/git-github-fork-clone-challenge.md

 ## Step 3: Cloning
 You may have to manually enter your __gitHub password__ in terminal, so make sure you know it before beginning this step.

-Right now your repository exists on GitHub, but in order to add or edit files using your text editor, you need it to exist on your computer.
-In git terms, this is called cloning a repository locally.
+Right now your repository exists on GitHub, but in order to add or edit files using your text editor, you need it to exist on your computer (i.e. you need to clone it locally).

 1. Click the clone button (copies link)